mariusmagureanu/word-finder/README.md

 If entered alone, word finder will treat ``quit`` in a special manner allowing exiting the running process.
-Please note that in this situation - casing - is not accounted for, thus any of the following will exit the application:``quit, Quit, qUiTe..etc ``
+Please note that in this situation - casing - is not accounted for, thus any of the following will exit the application:``quit, Quit, qUiT..etc ``

 However, if ``quit`` is accompanied by other words then it will also be part of the search criteria.